 But allow me to digress.

 Like most leftist millennials on the older end of the generation spectrum, it was nearly impossible to imagine The Daily Show post-Jon Stewart.
 Coming of age and into political consciousness during the plague of the George W. years, whenever I lacked the energy, enthusiasm, or intellectual rigor to read The Nation or The New York Times, Jon Stewart was enough.
 Following an act like that is tough.
-But eventually Trevor Noah won me over with his adroit insights and sharp critiques, delivered with a relentlessly debonair smile.
-I was compelled to watch Noah and his lively group of contributors each night, particularly treasuring segments which featured the great Roy Wood Jr., who joined the show as a correspondent in 2015.
+But eventually, Trevor Noah won me over with his adroit insights and sharp critiques, delivered with a relentlessly debonair smile.
+I was compelled to watch Noah and his lively group of contributors each night, particularly treasuring segments that featured the great Roy Wood Jr., who joined the show as a correspondent in 2015.

 Shirt, A-1 Couture.
 Jacket, Abasi Rosborough.